JacobBonner/JenkinsTutorial/README.md

 #### __5.4.5 - Create a Webhook in GitHub__

 Recall the fact that you forked this repository rather than just simply cloning it.
 The reason for doing so was for this section here.
-In order to create a Webhook for a repository and successfuly use your access token and username, the repo must be associated with your own Github profile.
+In order to create a Webhook for a repository and successfully use your access token and username, the repo must be associated with your own Github profile.

 1. To create a Webhook for your repository that you forked from this tutorial, go to `https://github.com/{YOUR_USERNAME}/JenkinsTutorial/settings/hooks/new`.
 The steps to get here are:
     - Go to `https://github.com/{YOUR_USERNAME}/JenkinsTutorial/`
     - Click on 'Settings' in the bar of options underneath the name of the repo.
-    - Click 'Webhooks' in the side bar that shows up.
+    - Click 'Webhooks' in the sidebar that shows up.
     - Then hit 'Add webhook'.

-2. To create the Webhook, follow the next stetps:
+2. To create the Webhook, follow the next steps:
     - __Payload URL__: This will be the 'Forwarding' URL that you copied after running `ngrok http 8080`, with `/github-webhook/` appended onto it.
 It will have the form `https://{YOUR_URL_ID}.ngrok.io/github-webhook/`.
 DO NOT FORGET to add `/github-webhook/`.
     - __Content Type__: Select 'application/json'
     - __Which events would you like to trigger this webhook?__: Select the option 'Send me everything'.